UdayJaju24/CompilerDesign/README.md

 ```
 a.exe
 ```
+## License
+This project is licensed under [License](docs/LICENSE.md)

-If you find my repository helpful, please star⭐ it 🌟.
+- If you find my repository helpful, please star⭐ it 🌟.